 While an undergraduate she studied at the University of Oslo, received her B.S. from Boston University and an M.P.A. from the University of Pittsburgh Graduate School of International Affairs.
 In 1975 she completed the Program for Management Development at the Harvard Business School.
 When she retired from Johnson & Johnson she completed a graduate program in art history.

-Her volunteer activities include serving as President of the Harvard Business School (Alumni) Club of Greater New York, Secretary of the (worldwide) Harvard Business School Alumni Board and for six years as a member of the Board of Governors of Rutgers University.
+Her past volunteer activities include serving as President of the Harvard Business School (Alumni) Club of Greater New York, Secretary of the (worldwide) Harvard Business School Alumni Board and for six years as a member of the Board of Governors of Rutgers University.
 She has been the Chair of the Board of Trustees at Bennett College (NC), a trustee at Wilson College (PA) and Vice-Chair of A Better Chance.
 Currently she is on the Board of Directors of The Studio Museum in Harlem, an overseer at the Museum of Fine Arts, Boston and Co-Chair of The Stieglitz Society at the Metropolitan Museum of Art.

 Her alma mater awarded her their highest honor, the Boston University Distinguished Alumni Award.

+A 1992 graduate of Spelman College, Lawson-Muhammad earned a second Bachelor’s Degree from Georgia Institute of Technology the same year.
+Continuing her education, she received a Master’s Degree in Electrical Engineering Systems from the University of Michigan in 1994.
 The recipient of various recognitions during her academic career, Lawson-Muhammad received the Women in Science and Engineering five-year NASA Scholarship during her undergraduate work and the Rackham Merit and GEM Consortium Fellowships during her graduate tenure.
 In 2013, Lawson-Muhammad was elected to a three-year term on the South Orange Maplewood Board of Education.